Smile Solutions - Melbourne CBD

 How is TMD managed?

-Occlusal splints
+• Occlusal splints

 An occlusal splint, or night guard; a removable dental appliance made from acrylic specifically moulded to fit the upper or lower arches of your teeth.
 In most cases it is worn when you are sleeping.
 The main objective of an occlusal splint is to create a barrier between the biting and grinding surfaces of the teeth, protecting against further wear and damage.
+Occlusal splints come in various designs, including soft or hard, full coverage or partial coverage and those for either the lower jaw or the upper jaw.
+Taking your preferences into account, your treating practitioner will advise which material and design will provide the greatest relief based on your individual case.

-At Smile Solutions we have our own in-house physiotherapist who uses a range of techniques to alleviate pain and improve jaw function in the treatment of TMD.
+At Smile Solutions we have our own in-house osteopath who uses a range of techniques to alleviate pain and improve jaw function in the treatment of TMD.
 This includes manual therapy to mobilise the jaw and therapeutic exercises to strengthen the surrounding muscles.
 Physiotherapists also provide education on proper posture and jaw alignment, as well as strategies to minimise habits like teeth grinding or clenching, ultimately helping to restore normal jaw movement and reduce symptoms.

-Laser Dentistry
+• Laser Dentistry

 Laser treatment can be used to alleviate symptoms of TMD and teeth grinding by relaxing muscle tension in the jaw area, reducing pain and inflammation.
 It can also help strengthen and restructure tooth enamel, minimising the effects of grinding.
 This non-invasive treatment option offers patients relief from discomfort and promotes overall dental health.

-Muscle Relaxants
+• Muscle Relaxants

 Muscle relaxant injections also form part of recognised treatment for TMD by treating the overactive muscles around the jaw.
 Muscle relaxants, in combination with other treatments, can provide significant pain relief and improvement in jaw function.

-Specialist Care
+• Specialist Care

 Depending on your particular case and the suspected cause, your dentist may also refer you to Physiotherapy, pharmacotherapy, psychotherapy or even an oral medical specialist or oral and maxillofacial surgeon for TMD.

-Lifestyle Habits
+• Lifestyle Habits

 To help manage the cause of bruxism, your dentist may prescribe jaw rest; hot compresses; attention to habits and an attempt to break them; specific exercises; or correction of compromised head or neck positions (especially when using computers and mobile devices).